Boulder's Community Greenhouse Gas Inventory

 It’s our community, our climate.
 And it’s up to us to shape a vibrant, resilient and sustainable future.
 Measuring progress on emissions reductions helps us track our progress and identify new opportunities to lessen our contribution to climate change.
 It also helps us understand which areas of change are under our control, and which areas require collaboration with others.
 By expanding existing programs, developing new approaches, engaging with community partners and sharing efforts and best practices, the city hopes to catalyze climate action throughout Boulder and beyond.

-Since 2005, community emissions have remained fairly constant despite growth in population, jobs and economic activity.
+Since 2005, community emissions have been reduced 13 percent, even while the community saw growth in population, jobs and economic activity.
 The Boulder community has been able to head off increasing emissions through innovative efficiency action and other voter-supported climate action initiatives.
-Our goal now is to build on this success and foster economic vibrancy while reducing overall emissions by 80 percent by the year 2050 from a 2005 baseline.
+Our goal is to build on this success and foster economic vibrancy while reducing overall emissions by 80 percent by the year 2050 from a 2005 baseline.
 Read more about our community climate commitment .

-Since 2005, Boulder has published updates to the greenhouse gas (GHG) inventory to share our community emissions data.
-Using a new methodology, the latest inventory (calculated for the 2015 calendar year) includes more GHG sources than earlier inventories, holding Boulder to a higher reporting standard and giving a more accurate representation of our contribution to climate change.
+Since 2005, Boulder has published updates to the community greenhouse gas (GHG) inventory to share our community emissions data.
+Current inventories now include more GHG sources than earlier inventories, holding Boulder to a higher reporting standard and giving a more accurate representation of our contribution to climate change.
+See the city's dashboard Boulder Measures for the community's GHG inventory results over time.

 In any inventory year, factors such as heating and cooling degree days, economic trends, and significant local developments impact emissions, requiring careful attention to and consideration of these factors in mapping overall emission trajectories to measure progress and inform next steps in policy and action.